 Dear Mum with a child with ADHD.
 I see you.

 Dear Mum with a child (or children) with ADHD, You are incredible.
 I don’t say this lightly.
-I, too, am a Mum of children with ADHD.
+I, too, am a Mum of three children with ADHD.
 I know what it is like to lock myself in my wardrobe because I could not hold myself together for one more second.
-I know what it is like… Continue reading Dear Mum with a child with ADHD.
+I know what it is… Continue reading Dear Mum with a child with ADHD.
 I see you.

 How to use visuals for children & adolescents with ADHD